rabsingh/Capstone-Project/README.md

 A tool to keep on top of family chores and ensure everybody is doing what they are responsible for.

 ### 1.2 Purpose
-A simple shared shopping list reminder and to-do list so that things are not forgotten.
+A simple shared shopping list reminder so that things are not forgotten.
 A group management app.

 ### 1.3 Target Audience